-Where the Redwoods Meet the Sea!
-On a rocky bluff overlooking Trinidad Bay and surrounded by redwoods and spruce, lies the seaside village of Trinidad.
+On a rocky bluff overlooking Trinidad Bay, surrounded by redwoods and spruce, lies the seaside village of Trinidad.
 It is often compared to a quaint Cornish fishing village.
-Trinidad Head rises above and shelters the harbor, its small fleet of fishing boats and the working pier and restaurant.
-MAP
+Trinidad Head rises above and shelters the harbor, the pier and a small fleet of fishing boats.

-The Trinidad area is one of the most spectacular and pristine segments of the California coast, and has been established as a California Coastal National Monument Gateway - an area that offers the best shore-based opportunities to discover and view offshore rocks and islands and their inhabitants.
-The coastal Trinidad rocks support one of the most diverse seabird colonies in California with twelve species and over 100,000 breeding individuals.
-The two most important rocks for seabirds are Green Rock and Flatiron Rock that host seven species of birds and 66,000 breeding individuals.
+The Trinidad area is one of the most spectacular and pristine segments of the California coast.
+It has been established as a California Coastal National Monument Gateway - an area that offers the best shore-based opportunities to discover and view offshore rocks and islands and their inhabitants.
+Rocks off the coast of Trinidad support one of the most diverse seabird colonies in California with twelve species and over 100,000 breeding individuals.
+The two most important areas for seabirds are Green Rock and Flatiron Rock.
 These two rocks alone account for 25% of the most important seabird colonies along the California coast.
-More Information (see flag 94 on interactive flight map for Trinidad Complex).

-Spend the night, when you decide you can't leave just yet, in a B&B or one of the vacation rentals that overlook the ocean.
-Follow this link to our LODGING page and choose Trinidad for TOWN or AREA.
-Careful, you may not want to leave!
+Spend the Night When you decide you can't leave just yet, try a B&B or one of the vacation rentals that overlook the ocean.
+Or visit the Cher-ae Heights Casino.
+Explore your options on our lodging page.